chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 yarn global add @graphprotocol/graph-cli
 ```

-Create a directory and initialize the project
+Create a directory and initialize the project outside the frontend app

 ```
 # Inside the project directory